What Is a Dog’s Most Important Sense?

 How Do Dogs Hear?

-As well as being able to hear high pitched sounds, a dog’s ears are designed to pick up sounds from far away.
-Dogs are able to move each ear independently to enable them to locate where sounds are coming from.
+As well as being able to hear high pitched sounds, a dog’s ears can pick up sounds from far away.
+Dogs can move each ear independently to enable them to locate which direction sounds are coming from.
 They can do this because they have around 18 muscles in each ear!
-Some dog breeds are considered to have better hearing than others; Labrador Retrievers, Poodles, Golden Retrievers, and Cocker Spaniels have all got excellent hearing abilities.
+Some dog breeds are considered to have better hearing than others; Labrador Retrievers, Poodles, Golden Retrievers, and Cocker Spaniels have excellent hearing abilities.

 Is A Dog’s Hearing Better Than Humans?

 Dogs in general, however, have much better hearing than we humans do.
-Dogs have the ability to hear nearly twice the number of frequencies than what we can.
-Young humans are able to hear sounds up to 20,000Hz (20,000 vibrations per second), whereas dogs can hear sounds up to 50,000Hz (50,000 vibrations per second).
+Dogs can hear nearly twice the number of frequencies than we can.
+Young humans can hear sounds up to 20,000Hz (20,000 vibrations per second), whereas dogs can hear sounds up to 50,000Hz (50,000 vibrations per second).

 According to Morgan Spector, author of Clicker Training for Obedience: Shaping Top Performance – Positively, your dog’s hearing is 12 times more acute than yours.
 Even dogs with some hearing loss can detect a cellophane bag opening a quarter of a mile away!